atomwalk12/QuestLlama/README.md

-# An Exploration of Embodied Agents and AI in Minecraft.
+# QuestLlama: An Exploration of Embodied Agents and AI in Minecraft.

 Check the original readme at: https://github.com/MineDojo/Voyager

-This is work in progress!
-I expect to use GPT-4 similarly to the way it is being used in the original repository.
+# Todo
+- Summarise the essential parts of the Voyager application installation process.

+# QuestLlama installation
+- Direct the user at the QuestLlama [README.md](Voyager/questllama/installation/download_model.md) file.